moubi/enform/docs/index.md

 ```
 [![Edit Registration form with enform](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/registration-form-with-enform-u6up9?fontsize=14&hidenavigation=1&theme=dark)

-I have shortened this example, so that we can focus on two interesting parts - **password validation** and **clearing errors**.
-You can play with the [full demo in the codesandbox](https://codesandbox.io/s/registration-form-with-enform-u6up9?fontsize=14&hidenavigation=1&theme=dark).
+This example is shortened, so that it's easy to focus on two interesting parts - **password validation** and **clearing errors**.
+Take a look at the [full demo in the codesandbox](https://codesandbox.io/s/registration-form-with-enform-u6up9?fontsize=14&hidenavigation=1&theme=dark).

-In our registration form we want to display error messages as well.
-In order that to work each validator function must return the error string in case of an error.
-Otherwise it may return `false`.
-The `password` field validation depends on both password and repeatPassword, so it can display two different error messages.
+This registration form displays error messages as well.
+In order that to work each validator function must return the error string or `false` in case of no error.
+The `password` validation depends on both password and repeatPassword values, so it will display two different error messages.

-**Second**, on the password `onChange` event we want to also clear the error for `repeatPassword`.
-Since `props.onChange("password", e.target.value)` will only clear password field's error we have to programatically clear the one for repeatPassword as well.
-This is done by calling `props.clearError("repeatPassword")`.
+**Secondly**, password's `onChange` should also clear the error for `repeatPassword`. `props.onChange("password", e.target.value)` does so for the password field, but it needs to be done for repeatPassword as well.
+That can be achieved by calling `props.clearError("repeatPassword")`.
 ___

 ### Form with dynamic elements